-Company's obligation to make lease payments arising from the lease.
+Leases are classified as operating or finance leases at the lease commencement date.
+Right-of-use assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Right-of-use assets and lease liabilities are recognized at the lease commencement date based on the estimated present value of lease payments over the term.

 The Company uses its incremental borrowing rate at lease commencement to calculate the present value of lease payments when the rate implicit is not known.
-The Company's incremental borrowing rate is based on inquiry from a bank, and is based on the lease term, the swap curve to generate an indicative swap rate for the base rate, and a market credit spread.
+The Company's incremental borrowing rate is based on inquiry from a bank from which the Company borrows, and is based on the lease term, the swap curve to generate an indicative swap rate for the base rate, and a market credit spread.